Our students deserve every opportunity to thrive. As a School Board Member, April will prioritize Safety, Student Success, and Community Engagement.

 - English Learners – Diversity is one of Hayward’s greatest strengths.
 To embrace our students’ cultural and linguistic heritage, April will expand Bilingual programs to every school that needs it.
 She will also invest in Dual-Immersion programs to encourage multi-language education that supports our mission of fostering dynamic leaders for a global society.

 - 21st-Century Learning Environment – We live in a technological age that demands a fast-paced, innovative workforce.
 April supports a 21st-Century curriculum that prepares our students to enter this workforce.
 She believes that classrooms must be equipped with the best supplies, resources, and technologies to support our students’ learning.
 And she’ll ensure our bond projects stay on budget and on time, so the students get the full benefits of the funding for STEAM buildings.
+As an educator, April also advocates for expanded professional development opportunities for our teachers, who are a vital component to student success.

 - College & Career Pathways – Students are the future.
 Their education empowers them to pursue their dreams and equips them with the tools they’ll need to address tomorrow’s challenges.
 As a college professor, April knows what it takes to prepare our students for college and career pathways.
-She will strengthen partnerships with Chabot College and Hayward’s CSU and support apprenticeship and vocational training programs and support existing programs like College Bound, High School Concurrent Enrollment, and Middle College.
+She will strengthen partnerships with Chabot College and Hayward’s CSU and support apprenticeship and vocational training programs and support existing programs like High School Concurrent Enrollment and Middle College.

 - The Arts – The arts play an invaluable role in our students’ personal and professional development.
 April will continue to support the arts and implement the district's updated VAPA Strategic Action Plan.